Using Official ISC Packages for Kea

 Installing Kea Packages

-After configuring the repositories on a host machine, the Kea packages can be installed.
-As there are several packages, we can choose to install only the parts of Kea that are required.
-The dependencies between packages are set up so any dependent packages will be pulled in as well.
+Once the repositories are configured on a system, the Kea packages can be installed.
+As there are several packages, you can choose to install only the parts of Kea that you require.
+The dependencies between packages are set up so any dependent packages will be automatically installed.

-The following examples will install the main Kea metapackage which depends on (and consequently installs) all of the components in the Open Source bundle.
+The following examples will install the main Kea package isc-kea, which depends on (and automatically installs) all of the packages in the open source bundle.

 Deb version: